Q : Who is FIC?

 Course Changes / Withdrawals

-Q : Can I change my units after I have enrolled?
+Q : Can I change my courses after I have enrolled?

 A : Students may make changes to their original course selection if vacancies are available in classes.
-After the on-line enrolment period is closed, students who want to make a change should go to FIC Reception.
+After the on-line enrolment period is closed, students who want to make a change should go to the FIC advising desk.
 No changes to course selection can be made two weeks after the commencement of a term, except to drop a course.
 A course can be dropped until the end of the fourth week and fees paid for the dropped course will be credited to the next term.
 After the fourth week, a course can be dropped, however no fees will be transferred to the next term.
 Students who drop a course after the fourth week will have 'WT' recorded as their result in the course.
 Courses cannot be dropped after the end of Week 11.
 Students must maintain a full-time enrolment.

 Q : How do I change my course?

 A : Students who wish to change their course must complete the online Change of Course Application form and with a student success advisor.

 Transferring to Simon Fraser University